iuliiakr/cross-language-data-pooling/README.md

 # Cross-Language Data Pooling in Multilingual Text-to-Speech and Speech-to-Speech Systems

-In multilingual speech modeling, pooling data across languages is often treated as a default scalability strategy.
-In practice, indiscriminate pooling can introduce **negative transfer**, degrade performance on minority languages, and obscure failure signals that would otherwise be detectable in more constrained systems.
+In multilingual speech modeling, pooling data across languages is frequently treated as a default scalability strategy.
+In practice, indiscriminate pooling can introduce negative transfer, degrade performance on low-resource languages, and obscure failure signals that would otherwise remain observable in more constrained, single-language systems.

-This note addresses the following question:
+This note addresses the following architectural question:
 > Under what conditions does cross-language data pooling improve model behavior, and when does it introduce avoidable architectural risk?

-In mid- and low-resource language projects, available data volume and quality frequently fall short of what is required for successful model training or fine-tuning.
+In mid- and low-resource settings, available data volume and quality often fall short of what is required for reliable model training or fine-tuning.
 Augmenting training data with samples from other languages is therefore a common mitigation strategy.
+However, the effectiveness of this approach depends critically on how language relatedness is defined for a given system.

+## Task-Dependent Language Relatedness

-However, the notion of a “related” language is not universal and differs substantially between text-to-speech (TTS) and speech-to-speech (STS) systems, because the representations being shared—and the errors being exposed—are fundamentally different.
+The notion of a "related" language is not universal and differs substantially between text-to-speech (TTS) and speech-to-speech (STS) systems, because the representations being shared—and the errors being exposed—are fundamentally different.

 Crucially, a language pair that pools successfully for TTS may still be problematic for STS, and vice versa.
 The determining factor is not linguistic proximity per se, but whether shared representations remain interpretable and controllable at the point where errors become perceptually visible.

 &nbsp;

-## When Cross-Language Pooling Helps — and When It Hurts
+## Decision Framework: Benefits vs. Risks

+### When Pooling Improves Model Behavior

-Cross-language data pooling tends to **improve** model behavior when the following conditions hold:
+Cross-language pooling tends to be beneficial when:

-- Shared representations remain stable across languages, such that adding data reduces variance without introducing systematic perceptual artifacts.
+- **Representation Stability**: Shared representations reduce variance without introducing systematic perceptual artifacts.

-- Dominant error modes are aligned, meaning that errors introduced by one language resemble those already present rather than creating new, language-specific failure classes.
+- **Error Mode Alignment**: Dominant failure modes are consistent across languages, rather than introducing new, language-specific error classes.
-- Evaluation signals remain interpretable, allowing regressions to be detected without disproportionately expanding human evaluation effort.
-- Model capacity and disentanglement are sufficient to prevent language-specific characteristics from leaking into shared outputs (e.g., accent, prosody, or speaker traits).

-Conversely, pooling introduces avoidable architectural **risk** when:
+- **Evaluation Signal Interpretability**: Quality regressions remain detectable using existing objective and perceptual evaluation mechanisms.

+- **Sufficient Disentanglement Capacity**: Model capacity allows language-specific attributes to remain separable, preventing leakage across outputs.

+### When Pooling Introduces Architectural Risk

+Pooling becomes a liability when:

-- Additional languages introduce new perceptual error modes that are not surfaced by existing automated metrics.
+- **Metric Blindness**: Additional languages introduce perceptual errors that are weakly correlated with standard automated quality metrics.

-- Shared representations become less controllable, leading to accent leakage, unstable pronunciation, or prosodic drift.
+- **Controllability Decay**: Shared representations become less stable, leading to pronunciation drift, prosodic instability, or reduced tunability.

-- Error attribution becomes ambiguous, making it difficult to localize failures to a specific language or subsystem.
+- **Ambiguous Attribution**: Failures can no longer be reliably localized to a specific language or stage of the system.

-- The marginal data gain is outweighed by loss of observability, requiring substantially more human evaluation to maintain quality guarantees.
+- **Observability Tax**: Marginal gains in data volume are offset by a disproportionate increase in human evaluation required to maintain quality guarantees.

-In these cases, pooling shifts complexity from data scarcity to evaluation and control, often without a commensurate gain in end-user quality.

 &nbsp;

 ## Architectural Implication

 Cross-language data pooling is not a purely data-volume decision.
 It is a trade-off between:
-- Improved robustness or coverage
-- Expanded uncertainty in model behavior
+- **Robustness and Coverage** - increased data density for low-resource targets
+- **Behavioral Uncertainty** - expanded and less predictable error surfaces
-- Reduced observability of failures without additional evaluation mechanisms
+- **Observability** — reduced ability to detect and diagnose failures without specialized evaluation

 The decision to pool languages should therefore be **task-specific, representation-aware, and evaluation-aware**, rather than driven solely by availability or convenience.